Understanding UCAS Entry Points

 Not all universities accept all qualifications as tariff points.
 For example, some universities do not accept General Studies A-Levels, and will not count them into your tariff points.
 This is an individual basis and you can find out which qualifications aren’t accepted by contacting the university.

 Are the entry requirements the same across all universities?

-No, each university and course has different entry requirements.
-For example, an English degree at Oxford may require more UCAS points than if you were to take a similar English degree at Royal Holloway in Surrey.
+No, each university and course have different entry requirements.
+For example, an English degree at the University of Oxford may require more UCAS points than if you were to take a similar English degree at Royal Holloway in Surrey.